 Anyone who takes medication prescribed for someone else puts themselves at risk of illness or even death - and this applies to your pets, too!
 Although there are many medications used in both animals and people, the effects, doses needed, and other things aren't always the same.

-Ibuprofen – Ibuprofen (Advil®, Motrin®) is the most common human medication ingested by pets.
+- Ibuprofen – Ibuprofen (e.g., Advil®, Motrin®) is the most common human medication ingested by pets.
 Many brands have a sweet outer coating that makes it appealing to pets (think "M&M," but a potentially deadly one).
 Ibuprofen can cause stomach ulcers and kidney failure.

 As you can tell from this list, a medication that does one thing for people does not necessarily do the same for our pets.
-And although this may be the list of the medications about which the APCC receives the largest numbers of complaints, remember that any human medication could pose a risk to your pets – not just these 10.
+And remember that these are only the 10 most frequently reported medications.
+Any human medication could pose a risk to your pets.

 - Always keep human medications away from pets unless you are specifically instructed by a veterinarian to give the medication;